 Legendary Castles in Ireland: The Truth Behind the Irish Urban Legends

-Every country around the world has its fair share of myths and urban legends that are either based on real-life events or figments of people’s imaginations to explain actual occurrences.
+Every country worldwide has its fair share of myths and urban legends based on real-life events or figments of people’s imaginations to explain actual occurrences.

 We’ve assembled some of the most interesting Irish urban legends and legendary castles for you right here, so please read on ahead and let us know what you think!